crossbario/crossbar/docs/pages/administration/auth/Anonymous-Authentication.md

 Anonymous Authentication allows you to explicitly define a role which is assigned to clients which connect without credentials.

-You need to explicitly allow Anonymous Authentication for a particular transport  - as a default this is not allowed.
-Clients may explicitly request Anonymous Authentication, but this is attempted absent any explicit defined authentication scheme as well.
+By default, Anonymous Authentication is not allowed; you must exmplicitly enable it.
+Clients can explicitly ask for Anonymous Authentication but note that they will also attempt Anonymous Authentication if there is no authentication configuration at all.

 The following is part of a config which allows Anonymous Authentication for a WebSocket endpoint on a Web transport: